 Per NY Bus Corp L § 305 (2019), the state automatically designates the Secretary of State as your registered agent or “agent for service of process”.
 While this meets the minimum legal requirement for appointing a registered agent in New York, it’s not ideal.
 With every incorporated business in the state as it’s client, the Secretary of State ends up processing mountains of documents each year and can move slowly.
 You should be the first to know of any legal issues, and you should be able to get your notifications ASAP.
 That’s why Northwest Registered Agent LLC offers real time document scans.
 As our client, you’re our priority—not just a number.

 If you’re starting a new business, you probably already know what you want to name your corporation.
 But you’ll need to know if your preferred name is available.
-To find out, visit https://www.dos.ny.gov/corps/bus_entity_search.html and search until you find the perfect name for your corporation.
+To find out, visit the NYS Corporation & Business Entity Search and browse until you find the perfect name for your corporation.